zeroluck/docs/sources/admin-guide/deployment/centos.md

 salt.

 If something goes wrong, check `setup.log` for a detailed step-by-step of the installation.
-Or check `setup_errors.log` to just see the errors (or stderr output from the scripts).
+As an alternative you may check the file `setup_errors.log` to just see the errors (or stderr output from the scripts).

 <!--
 If you want to script the installation of the Gluu Server, user the `-f`